dwilding/unscrambler/README.md

  3. [overtrue/pinyin](https://github.com/overtrue/pinyin) generates an initial pinyin version of the Chinese translation.
     Because of polyphones such as 行, the initial pinyin version might not be 100% accurate.

- 4. GPT-3.5 Turbo corrects and formats the pinyin version of the Chinese translation.
+ 4. GPT-3.5 Turbo corrects and formats the pinyin.